davidclin/my-cheatsheet/README.md

 </pre>

 # How to quickly determine the identity of an AWS IAM user or role using the AWS CLI
+# in addition to getting the Canonical ID of account
 <pre>
 $ aws sts get-caller-identity